Frequently Asked Questions

 In preparing the Draft Local Plan the Council has worked closely with neighbouring authorities and Essex County Council to undertake transport assessments to support emerging Local Plans.
 Further detailed assessments will provide information on the need for transport improvements to support growth within our District.
 Proposing homes in sustainable locations and improving public transport and parking standards are also key in reducing additional traffic from new development.

-Does the Draft Local Plan impact on car parking facilities in the District?
+Does the emerging Local Plan impact on car parking facilities in the District?

-Because we have prioritised development in sustainable locations, we are proposing development on some car parks in the District.
+We have prioritised development in sustainable locations, and therefore we are proposing development on some car parks in the District.
 However, allocation of development on these sites would not lead to any net loss of existing parking spaces.
 Public parking will continue to be provided beneath or adjacent to residential housing.